marknic/RaspberryPiraeus/src/1-node-prep/ReadMe.md

     * Ensure each line keeps the single quotes surrounding the IP and host name
     * Do not add any additional commands outside of an echo command for each machine in the cluster

+5. When you are satisfied with the updates to the file, save it and copy it to each of the machines
+    * There are multiple ways to copy files but here is a way to do it from the command line